CONTENT

 the compass was a foldable ruler comprising two halves of 8 cm each,

-i.e. 16 cm when open.
-The first 10 cm were also mils and read:
+i.e. 16 cm when fully open.
+The first 10 cm were also a division in

 0-20-40-...-200-11-12...! |